Enjoy true online privacy on your iPhone with Avast SecureLine VPN

 The need to work safely as a journalist or whistleblower.

-A desire to protect personal privacy in case of a data breach.
+A desire to protect personal information in case of a data breach.

 The need to protect sensitive health care or patient information.